biopython/biopython.github.io/wiki/Download.md

     [BioSQL](BioSQL "wikilink") with a MySQL database
 -   [mxTextTools
     2.0](http://www.egenix.com/www2002/python/eGenix-mx-Extensions-v2.x.html/)
-    This is used in some of the older parsers.
+    This is used in some of the older parsers, and you probably won't need it.
 There are a few niggles with mxTextTools 3.0, so ideally install the older mxTextTools 2.0.
 -   [flex: The Fast Lexical Analyzer](http://flex.sourceforge.net/) --
     for building Bio.PDB.mmCIF.MMCIFlex
 -   [Wise2](http://www.ebi.ac.uk/Wise2/) -- for command line tool dnal